 1. On Her Majesty’s Secret Service (James Bond Series, Book 11)

-The trail has gone somewhat cold, and as such, Bonds decides he’s going to resign from MI6, which is interesting and very different for the reasons he resigns in the film version.
-He’s currently in France, and that’s where he encounters contested Vicenzo and helps her save face by paying her gambling debts when she recklessly bets in a casino.
+The trial has gone somewhat cold, and Bonds decides he will resign from MI6, which is exciting and very different from why he leaves in the film version.
+He’s currently in France, where he encounters contested Vicenzo and helps her save face by paying her gambling debts when she recklessly bets in a casino.

-After paying off Tracy’s debts, the pair slept together and saved Tracy from suicide.
+After paying Tracy’s debts, the pair slept together and saved Tracy from suicide.
 The pair are captured, and Bond is taken to the head of the biggest European crime syndicate (Tracy’s father).
 Mark and Draco believe that Bond marrying Tracy is the only way to prevent her from committing suicide again.
 So he offers Bond a million pounds to do so.
-Bond refuses the offer but says that he’s going to date Tracy, and maybe that would help with some of her mental health issues.
+Bond refuses the offer but says that he will date Tracy, which might help with some of her mental health issues.

 All the information comes to us very thick and fast.
-Bond meets Blofeld second in command, a bunch in charge of a group of beautiful young women treated regarding allergies and irrational fears.
+Bond meets Blofeld, second in command, a bunch in charge of a group of beautiful young women treated regarding allergies and irrational fears.
 You will love how Fleming writes Bond.
-She’s physically repulsive, and she has some hilarious lines, and Bond enjoys playing with her.
+She’s physically repulsive and has some hilarious lines, and Bond enjoys playing with her.

 Author: Ian Fleming